AbleCoder/hem-less/README.md

     hem.exec(argv[0]);
     ```

 1. Use it!
-Now when you run `hem bundle` or `hem server` in your project root it will generate CSS using the LESS  compiler if there is a `index.less` file in your project's css dir.
+Now when you run hem in your project root it will generate CSS using the LESS  compiler
+   if there is a `index.less` file in your project's css dir.
+For example to bunlde your app run:

+    ```hem bundle```